c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.1_molecular_graph_theory/README.md

   * For example, organometallic compounds such as **metallocenes** or **metal carbonyl compounds** are not well described by molecular graphs because the **haptic** and **synergic bonds** respectively **cannot be explained by the simple, atomic pairwise relationship in valence bond theory** **<sup>1</sup>**

 **Dynamic Bonds**
-  * For molecules where bonds are broken & formed frequently or if their structure is constantly rearranging (e.g. **tautomers**), a single molecular graph representation would not be appropriate
+  * For molecules where bonds are broken and formed frequently or if their structure is constantly rearranging (e.g. **tautomers**), a single molecular graph representation would not be appropriate

 **Memory Efficiency**
   * Molecular graphs are **extremely memory inefficient** and their memory requirement increases with the **square of the number of nodes** at least